Yoast/Yoast-SEO-for-Magento2/README.md

 # MaxServ_YoastSeo

 ## Introduction
-We have developed this advanced SEO module in close corporation with YOAST.
+We have developed this advanced SEO module in close cooperation with YOAST.
 It incorporates the YOAST library into Magento2.

 ## Requirements
 Magento 2.1.*